FindMySchool LogoFindMySchool

 Good

-For highly selective university routes, the Oxbridge footprint is small but present.
-Across the measurement period, two applications resulted in one offer and one acceptance, recorded under Cambridge rather than Oxford.
-This is not an “Oxbridge pipeline” school, but it does indicate that with the right individual profile and support, the route is achievable for some students.
+For highly selective university routes, families should ask for the latest Oxbridge and competitive-university evidence.
+This is not an “Oxbridge pipeline” school, but the right individual profile and support may still make selective routes achievable for some students.

 The co-curriculum also includes recognised development routes such as the Duke of Edinburgh’s Award and cadets, both named explicitly in earlier monitoring.
 These programmes tend to support personal statements, interviews, and progression to both sixth form and early career routes because they build evidence of commitment and responsibility.